Everything you need to know about ISO 27005: summary, requirements, pros and cons

 2 / Risk assessment

-During this step, you will first determine the elements at risk: the organisation as a whole, but also information systems, services, and data groups.
+During this step, you will first determine the elements at risk: the organization as a whole, but also information systems, services, and data groups.
 Next, you will need to pinpoint the threats and vulnerabilities revolving around these elements.

 After that, ISO 27005 requires you to match those threats and their occurrences with the security needs of your structure.
 This entire process should help you rank priorities according to the assessment criteria you defined in step one.